-On the southwest end, where most AT hikers start, the trail crosses into the park at Fontana Dam, ascends up to its highest point at Clingmans Dome and back down in elevation in the northeast area of the park where it exits at Davenport Gap.
-Along the way, the trail only crosses one road at Newfound Gap.
+On the southwest end, where most Appalachian Trail hikers start, the trail crosses into the park at Fontana Dam, ascends up to its highest point at Clingmans Dome and back down in elevation in the northeast area of the park where it exits at Davenport Gap.
+Along the way, the trail follows the state border of Tennessee and North Carolina, only crossing one road at Newfound Gap near the center of the park.
 After you exit Great Smoky Mountains National Park, head to the nearby town of Hot Springs for a nice soak after the hike.

 It takes an average of seven days to hike the full route, or you can start midway at Newfound Gap to reduce the distance by half.

-AT Camping Shelters in Great Smoky Mountains National Park
+Where are the Appalachian Trail Camping Shelters in Great Smoky Mountains National Park?

-Great Smoky backcountry hikers are required to camp only in designated campsites or at one of the 15 AT shelters in the park.
+Great Smoky backcountry hikers are required to camp only in designated campsites or at one of the 12 Appalachian Trail shelters in the park.
 Since the shelters have recently been refurbished, many now have moldering privies and water sources nearby.
 The chain-link bear fences have been removed so be sure to cook and eat far from the shelters to keep bears away.

 Reservations are required for Great Smoky AT shelters.
 To qualify for an AT Thru-Hiker Permit, you must begin and end your hike at least 50 miles outside of the national park and only travel on the AT in the park.
 Hikers not meeting this definition should apply for a General Backcountry Permit.
 For trip planning help, call the backcountry office at 865-436-1297.
 Don’t get caught without a permit; the fines are steep.